Playing the social media game: how publishers can learn and benefit from social

 Newman also cited research from this year on the role of algorithms.
 UK social media users were asked to what extent they agree that having stories automatically selected on the basis of previous consumption was a good way to consume news.

-“We did some work this year on algorithms, obviously partly because of the focus on , and one of the things we found is although people are using social media and young people are using social media, actually they have mixed feelings about it.
+“We did some work this year on algorithms, obviously partly because of the focus on AI, and one of the things we found is although people are using social media and young people are using social media, actually they have mixed feelings about it.

 Many of them are actually quite uncomfortable, and they’re more uncomfortable than they were when we last asked about this in 2016, particularly about those algorithms that are based on what you’ve read or watched before.”